cschladetsch/Doplhin/AnagramFinder/prompt.md

 1. **Error Handling**: Use exceptions to deal with errors.
 When errors are caught, add local contextual extra information then rethrow the exception.

 ## Sample Usage

+The following shows a sample session in `bash` script.

 ```bash
 $ cat ./input.txt